 With the G-NRUF utilization reporting contemplated in this report, the CNA can detect the following potentially problematic situations concerning individual carriers:

-large amounts of Intermediate TNs (which by definition are not Assigned by the service provider receiving the numbers).
+large amounts of Intermediate TNs (which by definition are not counted as Assigned TNs by the service provider providing the numbers).

 very low utilization of TN number resources in an Exchange Area (not related to the basic requirement to have a footprint Thousands-Block) which could be indicative of a carrier not returning excess inventory to the Thousands-Block pools as appropriate.